trenthuber/cbs/README.md

 }
 ```

 To build your project, you first need to compile and run `build.c`.
-The inclusion of the `build(NULL);` statement at the top of the build file will recompile `build.c` every subsequent time you run it.
+The inclusion of the `build(NULL);` statement at the top of the build file will recompile `build.c` every subsequent time you run it (see the [Recursive builds](#recursive-builds) section for details).
 This allows you to make changes to the build file without having to manually recompile.

 ```console
 $ cc -o build build.c